Answer Keys

 35 В. Quoting the exact excerpt: “it would be impossible for anyone to imagine their front room as a “parlour” without seeming deeply old-fashioned”

-36 C. The following sentence has a M. Thatcher example that shows how little home life in Britain have changed.
+36 C. The following sentence has a M. Thatcher example that shows how little home life in Britain has changed.

 PART 6